kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 	// +optional
 	RequeuingStrategy *RequeuingStrategy `json:"requeuingStrategy,omitempty"`

-	// recoveryTimeout defines optional time duration, relative to
+	// recoveryTimeout defines an optional timeout, measured since the
-	// pod's failure expressed by PodsReady=false condition, after a Workload is Admitted and running.
+	// last transition to the PodsReady=false condition after a Workload is Admitted and running.
+	// Such a transition may happen when a Pod failed and the replacement Pod
+	// is awaited to be scheduled.
 	// After exceeding the timeout the corresponding job gets suspended again
-	// and moved to the ClusterQueue's inadmissibleWorkloads list.
-The timeout is
+	// and requeued after the backoff delay.
+The timeout is enforced only if waitForPodsReady.enable=true.
-	// enforced only if waitForPodsReady.enable=true.
-Defaults to 3 mins.
+	// Defaults to 3 mins.
 	// +optional
 	RecoveryTimeout *metav1.Duration `json:"recoveryTimeout,omitempty"`
 }